ASOS/octopipe/README.md

   name: Octopipe.Test.Project # the name of the project (will create new if the slug does not resolve)
   description: Project for testing the Octopipe tool # project description
   group: My Octopus Project Group # the Octopus Project Group this project will belong to
-  lifecycle: Default.Lifecycle # the OCtopus Lifecycle for the Deployment Process
+  lifecycle: Default.Lifecycle # the Octopus Lifecycle for the Deployment Process

 variables:
 - name: processName